 Tips For An Ergomomic Garage Make Over

 You've probably noticed that the big box stores have a slew of organizing products available right after the Christmas displays are taken down.
 I give credit to the merchandisers for playing to our desires to start the new year clean and organized.
-At my home, the garage needed attention.
-It seemed like all of a sudden it was out of control, though it had taken years to get this way.
+While the rest of my house is well organized, my garage was all of a sudden out of control, though it had taken years to get this way.
 It took just one Christmas gift to bring it to the forefront of my attention.

 Fortunately, our garage is fitted with 14 linear feet of floor-to-ceiling enclosed shelving.
 It's an ideal place to store paints, boxes of nails and screws, garden supplies, craft parts, etc- most of which fit into dozens of plastic shoe boxes and totes for easy access, organized by like-items-kept-together.
 (Do you like how I wall papered the door to the house to resemble a book case?!)